+Finally, select the OK button in the Add subnet blade.

 Close all the blades and go all the way back to the Home screen.
 From there, you can find the tile for your resource group and click on it.
 You should see your resource group blade appear with your virtual network and storage account in it.